Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/5. Post-Explotation/Privilege escalation.md

 - `set PSH-EncodedCommand false ` (we do not want it to encrypt with base 64)
 - copy the powershell code provided

-- paste the code in the CommandPromptSession on victim system this will give you accesss to target system through command shell session.
+- paste the code in the CMD session on victim system this will give you access to target system through command shell session.

 - migrate this session to meterpreter session:
-	- search shell_to_meterpreter module
+	- `search shell_to_meterpreter` module
 	- set lhost kali
 	- set lport (make sure its not the same as the existing shell session)
 	- set session to shell session
 	- show advanced:
-		- set WIN_TRANSFER VBS
+		-` set WIN_TRANSFER VBS`

 **powershell -ep bypass .\script.ps1**
 Hiermee wordt het uitvoeringsbeleid tijdelijk omzeild voor de huidige sessie, zodat het script kan worden uitgevoerd zonder problemen met de uitvoeringsbeleidsinstellingen.**

-Privilege escalation:
+**Privilege escalation:**
 after migrating to a more stable process such as explorer you run getprivs to find out what the priviliges are (getprivs)

 In meterpreter: